subirvarma/GeneralCognitics/_posts/ofdm.md

-## OFDM: How to Pack More Bits into a Single Large Symbol
+## OFDM OR How Data is Sent over a Broadband Wireless Link

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm17.png)